PIRL

 Conductor control parameters

-The following configuration parameters will be used if they are present:
+The following configuration parameters will be used if they are present in the Conductor group or parent of this group:

 Unresolved_Reference